kavhad/dotnet-react-vertical-slice/README.md

       |- Program.cs                 # Main entry of application
       |- FeatureRegistrator.cs      # Scans assembly for classes and register feature backend-part.
       |- GlobalErrorHandler.cs      # API error handling.
-    |- Frontend                     # Frontend Main.
+    |- Frontend                     # Frontend Main and "infrastructure" code.
       |- index.tsx                  # Composition Root for the forntend.
       |- router.tsx                 # Setup url routing for React app (Composition Root)
 DotnetReactVerticalSlice.Tests/     # Unit tests project
 ```

-## Feature (Vertical Slice ) Registration
+## Registration Of a Vertical Slice
-The backend of a feature can be registered without any change to the main entry-method.
+The backend of a vertical slice or feature can be registered without any change to the main entry-method.
 Instead
-registration can be done indirectly defining a static class with a name that ends with __Startup__ and
+registration can be done by convention through a static class with a name that ends with __Startup__ and
 a static method called __Register__ that takes a single parameter of type __IServiceCollection__ and define certain dependencies.
 During startup these classes will be scanned from the assembly and invoked so that
 their services can be registered and bootstrapped, e.g: